adamchainz/apig-wsgi/README.rst

 'Accept' header as well, which WSGI applications are likely to ignore).

-Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/html' or 'application/json' - this is to support sending larger text responses.
+Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/', 'application/json' or 'application/vnd.api+json' - this is to support sending larger text responses.
+To support other content types than the ones specified above, you can set `non_binary_content_type_prefixes` to a list of content type prefixes of your choice.

 If the event from API Gateway contains the ``requestContext`` key, for example from custom request authorizers, this will be available in the WSGI environ